JoseMChust/Stone-Scissor-Paper/README.md

 options = ["Stone", "Paper", "Scissors"]

-fileRounds = open("/Users/JoseManuelChustBalag/Desktop/REQUESTS/BP channel/Rondas.txt", "a")
+fileRounds = open("YOUR DIRECTOTY FOR THE NEW FILE", "a")

 def rounds(winner):